boschmotorsport/WinDarab/wiki/XY-Plot.md

 #### Appearance

 Choose the appearance of the plot-samples within the plot-window.
 First select the form of each sample.
 You can choose between a various size of dots, a cross or circle.
-The last option connects the dots according to the order on the timeline.
 In addition to that, you need to select a color for the samples.
 Using the simple plot, just select a color that is used for all the samples.
 In frequency- or channel-mode, you have to select multiple colors for various values.